gtxaspec/winix_wac6300_retrofit/README.md

 - ESPHome team for the amazing platform
 - Home Assistant community
-- Original Winix engineers for a great air purifier design
+- Original Winix engineers for a simple, easy to understand air purifier design!